insomnolence/ValheimDiscordBot/README.md

 The script uses a series of Windows Batch files to perform their actions.
 As the Windows machine this is run on is local, I sometimes want to run these batch files manually.
 Another reason why instead of running these commands via a subprocess in the Python script, I create separate processes as I don't want them linked to the fact the Bot is running or not.
 This complicates the script, but was a requirement for me for flexibility.

+**NOTE: ** For the 'players' command to function properly, the [Valheim Player Watch](https://github.com/insomnolence/ValheimPlayerWatch) Python script should be run along with this one on the dedicated Valheim Server.
+Please check out the README there for more information.
+This script will still work without it, just lacking the 'players' command.

 ## Third Party Libraries

 The following third party libraries were needed to be installed to get this script to work.
 They should be easily installed by using the pip install command.